 The ability to access restricted data types, and the inherent

 obligations that accompany this ability, may not be of interest to every

-NCEP CCS user.
+NCEP WCOSS user.
 Therefore, the decision to

 request access to restricted data is entirely voluntary, and there is no

 expectation that every user will elect to do so.
 Users who decide not to

 gain access to restricted data will still have full access to all of the